Informfully/Documentation/docs/source/experiment.rst

 This step then concludes the setup of the user experiment.
 Once you have completed this, the Informfully instance is ready to host and launch user experiments.
-You can go back to the experiment overview page and set the mode to

 Once you have completed this setup, your Informfully instance is ready to host and launch user experiments.
 Please look at the `Experiment Overview <https://informfully.readthedocs.io/en/latest/overview.html>`_ to see how these components interact with each other over the course of the different experimental phases.